dontloseyourheadsu/MadokaBadApple/README.md

-# Madoka Magica Bad Apple
+# Terminal Video Player

-ASCII playback of Bad Apple (Madoka Magica version) directly in the console with synchronized audio using .NET 8.
+ASCII playback of videos directly in the console with synchronized audio using .NET 8.

 ## Requirements